Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/story/cs.md

-# Hello, Life is Strange
+# Life is Strange

+This is not a dark past; this is the path I took to get here.